Sizing from the Smallest Scales: The Mass of the Milky Way: Discussion

 Comparing the resulting $3$ pericenteric passages derived using {\sc galpy}, there is a mild preference for smaller pericenters in increasing host potentials -- e.g.~for satellites $30-60$~kpc from the center of the Milky Way, the median pericenter in the largest host potential is $\sim 30$~kpc, while the median in the smallest potential is $\gtrsim 35$~kpc.
-This host mass$-$pericenter correlation is not as strong amongst the distance$-$matched phELVIS subhalos, where the median pericenters in this same distance bin ($30-60$~kpc) is roughly half the spread of that seen in the {\sc galpy} pericenters.
-While these predicted pericenters for all $44$ satellites decrease with increasing host potential, the correlation between orbital eccentricity and host halo mass is more complicated.
+This host mass$-$pericenter correlation is not as strong amongst the distance$-$matched phELVIS subhalos, where the median pericenters in this same distance bin ($30-60$~kpc) is roughly half the spread of that seen in the {\sc galpy} pericenters.\footnote{The subhalo pericenters are likely overestimated, as they were calculated after spline interpolating distances and velocities for each subhalo \citep{richings20}, which may affect the varying trends between data sets.} While these predicted pericenters for all $44$ satellites decrease with increasing host potential, the correlation between orbital eccentricity and host halo mass is more complicated.
 As illustrated in Fig.~\ref{fig:lvterr_peri}, for satellites currently in the outer MW halo ($70 < D_{\rm MW}/{\rm kpc} < 300$), there is not a strong correlation between host potential and orbital eccentricity.
 In the inner MW halo ($D_{\rm MW} < 70$~kpc), however, there is a clear negative correlation, such that eccentricity decreases with increasing host potential for $\sim75\%$ of the satellites --- i.e.~orbits become more circular in greater potentials.
 The preferential circularization of orbits with increasing host mass is likely the result of satellite disruption associated with tidal forces.
 At a given host-centric distance within the inner halo, surviving satellites of more massive hosts tend to populate circular orbits, as tidal destruction has preferentially destroyed systems on more plunging orbits.